The P-40M Pilot Watch Inspiration: An Award Winning Warbird Restoration

 Flown By Legends When It Counted

 Some Tales of P-40 pilots have become legends.
-It was the P-40 that was sent to China with 100 pilots and 200 crewmen, all of whom had to officially quit the military and denounce being military if captured to take on this American task, to defend China against attacking Japanese before the onset of American involvement of WW2.
+It was the P-40 that was sent to China with 100 pilots and 200 crewmen, all of whom had to officially quit the military and denounce being military if captured to take on this American task, to defend China against the attacking Japanese before the onset of American involvement of WW2.

-Due to the American pilots ability with the P-40 to fight off the Japanese bombers they gratefully became known as The Flying Tigers.
+Due to the American pilots' ability with the P-40 to fight off the Japanese bombers, they gratefully became known as The Flying Tigers.
 The Nose Art was drawn, the look that inspired the entire US Air Force throughout the war.

 Most P-40 restorations today are painted with the classic tiger teeth nose art.
 Certainly not the Tri-State Warbird's Osh Kosh Award-winning historically accurate P-40M RNZAF NZ3119, which was sold to the Royal New Zealand air force in a lend-lease deal.
 It is the RNZAF colors that the warbird is painted in.